dries007/TheBeerArchive/LOG.md

 # Captain's Log

 This document is meant as a loose guide on how to set up a fork of this software.
 It will take some minor adjustments to fully match your setup, but this and some Google'ing should get you there.

+**Some Pyhton & HTML knowledge is assumed.
+This is not WordPress.**

 [TOC]